-Lifeguard Qualifications
+Lifeguard and Assistant Lifeguard Qualifications

-• A Lifeguard must be 16 years of age or older and possess a current (the date on the certificate must not be older than two years) Lifeguard certificate issued by one of the following organizations:

-- Lifesaving Society National Lifeguard Pool - Equivalent certificate approved by Minister of Health and Long Term Care - A student may not act as a Lifeguard if they are participating in the activity. - Verified copies of certification must be available in the pool area.
+- A Lifeguard/Assistant Lifeguard must be 16 years of age or older and possess a current (the date on the certificate must not be older than two years) Lifeguard/Assistant Lifeguard certificate issued by one of the following organizations: - Lifequard Certificates: - o Lifesaving Society National Lifeguard Pool - o Equivalent certificate approved by Minister of Health and Long Term Care - Assistant Lifeguard Certificates for Pools: - Lifesaving Society Bronze Cross - Equivalent certificate approved by Minister of Health and Long Term Care - A student may not act as a Lifeguard/Assistant Lifeguard if they are participating in the activity. - Verified copies of certification must be available in the pool area.